-The Company recognized approximately \$0.3 million of stock-based compensation expense related to stock options during 2016 and no significant stock-based compensation expense is included in selling, general and administrative expenses in the accompanying consolidated statement of income.
+The Company recognized approximately \$0.3 million of stock-based compensation expense related to stock options during 2016 and no significant stock-based compensation expense during 2015 and 2014.
+The stock-based compensation expense is included in selling, general and administrative expenses in the accompanying consolidated statement of income.